ajuna-network/Grants-Program/applications/ajuna_sage_follow_up.md

 This section should break the development roadmap down into milestones and deliverables.
 To assist you in defining it, we have created a document with examples for some grant categories [here](../docs/Support%20Docs/grant_guidelines_per_category.md).
 Since these will be part of the agreement, it helps to describe *the functionality we should expect in as much detail as possible*, plus how we can verify and test that functionality.
 Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.

-Below we provide an **example roadmap**.
-In the descriptions, it should be clear how your project is related to Substrate, Kusama or Polkadot.
-We *recommend* that teams structure their roadmap as 1 milestone ≈ 1 month.

-> [!CAUTION]
-> If any of your deliverables are based on somebody else's work, make sure you work and publish *under the terms of the license* of the respective project and that you **highlight this fact in your milestone documentation** and in the source code if applicable! **Projects that submit other people's work without proper attribution will be immediately terminated.**

 ### Overview

 - **Total Estimated Duration:** 4 months